 For decades, the Marine Toys for Tots Program has collected and distributed new toys to less fortunate children at Christmas.
 Applications to receive toys can be filled out online.
 First, find out if your local chapter is accepting applications for toys by using the search engine; the chapter's page will have links to family and agency toy applications.

 The Salvation Army offers a variety of services to those in need.
 Among them is the Rescue Christmas program, which many of us associate with those iconic red kettles and jingling bells.
 Donations help provide shelter, food assistance, and other services to the needy, but there's also the Angel Tree Program, in which donors purchase gifts to fulfill the angel wishes on the tree.
 To apply, start with the online application process or contact your local chapter.

-This group spreads holiday cheer and gifts to low-income families in three different locations: Harrisburg, PA; Columbia, SC, and Atlanta, GA.
+This group spreads holiday cheer and gifts to low-income families in four different locations: Harrisburg, Pennsylvania; Swansea, South Carolina; West Columbia, SC; and Atlanta, Georgia.
 Click on the state's holiday give-a-thon page to register.

-Each year, thousands of letters are sent to Santa from children around the country through the Post Office.
+Each year, thousands of letters are sent to Santa from children around the country through the US Postal Service.
 Those sent to a specific North Pole address are posted online, where anyone can read them and adopt a letter writer to shop for.

 Operation Homefront’s Holiday Toy Drive helps bring holiday cheer to military families.
 Start by registering for an account.
 When you are eligible for the event, it will appear on your Dashboard and you can register to attend.
 Also, keep an eye on the events calendar for the goings-on near you.

 RELATED: Sensory Spice Playdough Recipe for Kids

 Catholic Charities helps families in need during the holiday season.
 Photo courtesy of Catholic Charities